ponns/freshdesk-app/README.md

 ![Freshdesk Tickets](page.png)

 Agents can get the details from Jamf|PRO by providing the serial number.
-Following are the sample scripts.
+Following are the sample screenshots.

 ![Freshdesk Tickets](image1.png) ![Freshdesk Tickets](image2.png)